 What kinds of damages did the victim incur as a result of the abuse?
 Medical bills?
 Lost wages?
 Pain and suffering?

 In order to win a favorable settlement, you will have to demonstrate the nature of the damages incurred.
 As such, it’s imperative to save all associated documentation.

 You should also help your loved one keep a journal.
 Have them write about the ways in which the mistreatment is hurting their quality of life.
 Detailed daily entries could help prove their non-economic damages.

 4. Seek Legal Counsel

-Because so much is at stake, it’s wise to call an attorney as soon as you suspect wrongdoing.
+Because so much is at stake, it’s wise to call a law firm as soon as you suspect wrongdoing.
 If you enlist legal help from day one, you can focus on taking care of the victim while your case proceeds in good hands.